Hike to: Mooney Falls / Havasupai

 Just around the corner from Havasu Falls, a mere 3-minute walk, you come up to the beginning of the campground.
 Make sure you grab an orange bucket to store your food in.
 20 minutes later, we walked all the way to the end of the campground (1 pm) where Mooney Falls is and set up camp nearby.
 You can set up camp anywhere off the trail (you’ll see plenty of spots) but you’re technically supposed to be a certain amount of feet away from the water/ edge, but we saw people set up camp literally right next to the top of the falls.
 There are 3 restrooms scattered through the campground and one potable water source near the beginning of camp.

 After relaxing a little bit (I only got 2 hours of sleep from the drive over), we started to make our way down to Mooney Falls at 2 pm.
 Let me tell you… I’m terrified of heights… I really am, so just looking at the trail down, I thought I may not go – don’t let that view scare you!
 It’s really not as bad as it first appears.
 It’s actually quite fun!
 It starts off like a normal downhill trail with steps (but steeper so be careful), then you reach some flat parts, then go through a narrow but short cave, and then you reach the more dangerous part.
 The chains are your best friend – hold on with a good grip because the trail does get slippery and wet from the falls (yes, you will be drizzled).
-There’s three flights of ladders at the end that are trickier to maneuver.
+There are three flights of ladders at the end that are trickier to maneuver.
 Just take your time because everyone else is on the same journey.
 30 mins and a gazillion pictures later, we safely made it to the bottom of Mooney Falls.

 The weather was nice, a little chilly, but not so cold that we couldn’t quickly dip in the water in our bikinis.
 An hour later and we were back at camp.
 We couldn’t make it to Beaver Falls because we were losing daylight and some people said it’s hard to find, but now I have a reason to go back.